ibm-cloud-docs/watsonxdata/connection_info.md

 * Catalog: You can change the catalog by clicking the pencil icon.
 * Instance CRN
 * Username
-* API key: Enter your platform API key here.
-For information about generating platform API key, see [Creating an API key in the console](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key).
+* API key: Enter your API key here.
+For information about generating API key, see [Creating an API key in the console](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key).

-You can copy the profile details by clicking **Copy profile snippet** or export the details as a yaml file by clicking **Export profile snippet**.
+You can copy the profile details by clicking **Copy profile snippet** or export the details as a `yaml` file by clicking **Export profile snippet**.